Dimensional People

-Dimensional People is eleventh studio album by German electronica group Mouse on Mars.
+Dimensional People is the eleventh studio album by German electronica group Mouse on Mars.
 The 2018 album aims to be one orchestra piece letting musicians express freely instrumentally or vocally and features more than 50 collaborators including Justin Vernon of Bon Iver, The National's Aaron and Bryce Dessner, Spank Rock and Zach Condon of Beirut.

 Most of the album was recorded in 2017 in the studio April Base in Wisconsin.

 Release

 Mouse on Mars debuted Dimensional People at an academic conference at the Massachusetts Institute of Technology in March 2018 and released the album via Thrill Jockey on 13 April 2018 on CD and vinyl.
 The first single off the album, released in January, was "Dimensional People III", featuring Justin Vernon.

 Reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Dimensional People received an average score of 71% based on 10 reviews, indicating "generally favorable reviews".